 Evaluate Data annotation service providers

 Evaluating and choosing an annotation partner is no easy task.
-There are lot of options, and it's not straighforward to know who will be the best fit for your project.
+There are lot of options, and it's not straightforward to know who will be the best fit for your project.
 The following tool, inspired by a paper by Andrew Marc Greene*, helps you quickly contrast and compare vendors.

 Please note that every metric may not be relevant to your use-case.
 Simply leave them marked as N/A, so they won't be considered in the final score.

-Annotation Guide Versioning
+Annotation Guide Versioning |

 Uses semantic versioning for the instructions.